ninavanbergen/be-assessment-2/README.md

 npm install express-session
 ```

 That's it!
 You now have installed all the things you need to make the application work.
+Good job.